 The software has three main operation modes.
-In the manual mode the operator writes the current values one by one by using the keyboard.
+In the manual mode the operator writes the current values one by one using the keyboard.
 This is mostly used for testing and calibrating the system itself.
 In the second mode an input file with current values is written in advance and the software runs this file.
 This allows to design special magnetic field configurations like a rotating field.
 With the third mode an automatic calibration can be done.
 The software asks for certain parameters like the maximum current or field and the number of measurements, and then it starts running the calibration.
-After having done all the measurements it calculates the results.
-This cycle can be repeated so that an arbitrary long file with measurements is collected.
+After execution all the measurements it calculates the results.
+This cycle can be repeated so that a file with measured data of arbitrary length is collected.
 Thereafter, the output file can be analyzed to get statistically reliable results and also to study possible temporal drifts in the data sets.